 As an aside, last week I made a chocolate blackout cake and hosted a very chocolatey giveaway.
 The last day to enter was the 9th, and on the 10th I picked the winner using a random number generator.
 And the winner of the giveaway was……

-Now take a slightly heaping 1/2 teaspoon of the butternut squash and slightly heaping 1/2 teaspoon of the goat cheese and place them on top of each other at one end of the filo dough.
+- Now take a slightly heaping 1/2 teaspoon of the butternut squash and slightly heaping 1/2 teaspoon of the goat cheese and place them on top of each other at one end of the filo dough.
 Place a drop of the chili sauce on top and fold the corner of the filo up and over the filling to the opposite side.
-Continue folding as you would fold a flag, which you can see in the photos below.
+Continue folding as you would fold a flag, which you can see in the photos on the original blog post.

 - Once you get to the last turn, brush the outside of the triangle with melted butter and brush the last fold of the filo dough with the butter to help it stick.
 Place the triangle on the baking sheet, seam side down.
 Repeat this process until all of the filo has been used.

 - Place the tray in the oven and bake for about 15-20 minutes, or until the outside of the triangles are golden brown.
 Allow to cool for 20 minutes before serving, as the filling will still be very hot.